 Now that we understand the connection, let's explore some steps to address constipation in children:

-1. Dietary Changes: Ensure your child's diet includes fiber-rich foods like fruits, vegetables, and whole grains to promote regular bowel movements.
+- Dietary Changes – Ensure your child's diet includes fibre-rich foods like fruits, vegetables, and whole grains to promote regular bowel movements.

-3. Regular Toilet Habits: Establish a routine for bathroom breaks, especially after meals, to encourage timely bowel movements.
+- Regular Toilet Habits – Establish a routine for bathroom breaks, especially after meals, to encourage timely bowel movements.

-4. Medical Consultation: If constipation persists, consult with a healthcare professional.
+- Medical Consultation – If constipation persists, consult with a healthcare professional.
 They can provide guidance on appropriate laxatives or other interventions tailored to your child's needs.

 Why purchase a Hygge Sheet®?